kontena/kontena/docs/getting-started/quick-start.md

 $ kontena register
 ```

-**NOTE!** By default, user authentication is made against Kontena's public authentication service.
+By default, user authentication is made against Kontena's public authentication service.
 It is also possible for you to host your own authentication service.
 In this case, the registration is optional.

 ## Provision Kontena Infrastructure